ni/niveristand-python/docs/restrictions.rst

         def call_increment_by_ref():
             int_var = I32Value(1)
             _increment_by_ref(int_var.value)
-            return int_var.value # This will return 1 in Python, while 2 in the Stimulus Profile Editor.
+            return int_var.value # This will return 1 in Python and 2 in the Stimulus Profile Editor.

 Return Statements
 -----------------